 You can download the latest version with a click on the following link: keyboard23.zip

-Note that we do not support the program in any way.Advertisement
+Note that we do not support the program in any way and that we have done so for archiving purposes only.Advertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.